-A.Legal claims
+A. Legal claims

-There are lawsuits filed against the bank as at 31 Dec 2023.
-There is provision formed during this year against these lawsuits by EGP 3,121 thousand and refund by EGP 1.4 thousand and utilized the amount of EGP 641 thousand from legal provision during the current year.
+There are lawsuits filed against the bank as at 31 Dec 2024.
+Legal provision for these cases for the year ended 31 December 2024 amounting 3,075 EGP thousand and 2 EGP thousands have been released and 298 EGP thousands has been used from legal provision for the year 31 December 2024.

-B.Commitments for loans, guarantees and facilities
+B. Commitments for loans, guarantees and facilities